How do I keep bulk emails from getting caught by spam filters?

-You can enlist the help of University IT (UIT) to avoid having the Stanford spam and security filters prevent delivery of your email.
-And, by following some simple formatting guidelines, you can likely avoid problems with non-Stanford spam filters.
+You can enlist the help of University IT (UIT) to add the sender address or domain to an approved sender list so that Stanford spam and security filters don’t prevent delivery of your legitimate email.
+And, by following some simple formatting guidelines, you can likely avoid problems with non-Stanford spam filters blocking your legitimate email.

-With advance notice of your plan to send such an email, UIT can ensure that your email message bypasses spam and other security scans and is delivered successfully to Stanford email addresses.
+With advance notice of your plan to send such an email, UIT can ensure that your email message isn't flagged by Stanford’s spam and other security scans, and is delivered successfully to Stanford email addresses.